gfiameni/hpdl/README.md

 ### Singularity Container

 To build the singularity container, run:
-`sudo singularity build --sandbox <image_name>.simg Singularity`
+`sudo singularity build --fakeroot <image_name>.simg Singularity`

-and copy the files to your local machine to make sure changes are stored locally:
+For example:and copy the files to your local machine to make sure changes are stored locally:
-`singularity run --writable <image_name>.simg cp -rT /workspace/ ~/workspace`
+`singularity build --fakeroot pytorch.simg Singularity`

 Then, run the container:
-`singularity run --nv --writable <image_name>.simg jupyter-lab --no-browser --allow-root --ip=0.0.0.0 --port=8888 --NotebookApp.token="" --notebook-dir=/workspace/pytorch/jupyter_notebook/`
+`singularity run --nv --bind ~/hpdl/Pytorch_Distributed_Deep_Learning/workspace:/workspace pytorch.simg jupyter-lab --no-browser --allow-root --ip=0.0.0.0 --port=8888 --NotebookApp.token="" --notebook-dir=/workspace`

 Then, open the jupyter notebook in browser: http://localhost:8888 Start working on the lab by clicking on the `Start_Here.ipynb` notebook.